BDsProjects/AwesomeMatlabAerospaceResourcesOnline/README.md

 AwesomeMatlabAerospaceResourcesOnline (AMARO)

-This is a list of Aerospace Engineering, Modeling, and related resources, projects, and models for MATLAB that I’ve found.
-I put this list together to create a comprehensive list for attitude determination control system (ADCS) MATLAB and Simulink software along with other topics.
+This is a list of Aerospace Engineering, System Modeling, related resources, projects, and some models for MATLAB that I’ve found.
+I put this list together to create a comprehensive list for attitude determination control systems (ADCS), flight dynamics, and similar modeling processes to use in MATLAB and Simulink.

 I haven’t actually used all the libraries on this list, so I can’t vouch for their quality.
 I’m just noting their existence.